Shippable/docs/sources/reference/admiral-aws-marketplace.md

 ## Configuration

-#### Initialize Infrastructure
+### Initialize Infrastructure
-- After successfully logging in, you must create passwords for the `Messaging` and `State` components in section 1.
+- After successfully logging in to the Admin panel, you must create passwords for the `Messaging` and `State` components in the `Initialize Infrastructure` section.
 These must be 8 characters or more.

 - The `Installer Access Key` and `Installer Secret Key` fields are not required for the Startup Edition and can be left blank.